ng432/SoberSense/Data_analysis/README.md

 ## running_models.py

-This is the script used to train the neural networks found in sobersensetools, using TensorBoard to track loss changes.
+This is the script used to train the neural networks found in sobersensetools, minimising the BCE loss in the binary classification of above or below the drink driving limit.
+TensorBoard is used to track loss changes.